ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 message as described below.
 Otherwise, if the leader finished or failed, then move to INVALID and proceed as described in {{aggregate-request}}.

-The helper computes its next state transition (denoted `prep_next`) as
+The helper computes its next state transition as

 ~~~
-out = prep_state.next(payload)
+out = prep_next(state, inbound)
 ~~~

-where `payload` is the previous VDAF message sent by the leader.
+where `inbound` is the previous VDAF message sent by the leader and `state` is its current preparation state.
 If this operation fails, then the helper fails with error `vdaf-prep-error`.
 Otherwise, it interprets `out` as follows.
-If this is the last round of VDAF preparation phase, then `out` is the helper's output share, in which case the helper finishes.
-Otherwise, the helper continues with `out` as its next VDAF message.
+If this is the last round of VDAF preparation phase, then `out` is the helper's output share, in which case the helper finishes and transitions to FINISHED.
+Otherwise, the helper interpets `out` as the tuple `(new_state, outbound)`, where `new_state` is its updated preperation state and `outbound` is its next VDAF message, continues with `outbound`, and transitions to WAITING.

 ### Aggregating Output Shares {#out-to-agg-share}